Johnbastian/Ixhibition/README.md

 ```

 ##Setting Phases
-Phase values (phaseIn & phaseOut) indicate the duration values for transitioning in and out for a slide respectively.
+Phase values (phaseIn and phaseOut) indicate the duration values for transitioning in and out for a slide respectively.
 Only positive numbers are accepted for these values.

 [img pointing at phase durations]
 ```javascript